jflavigne-sidlee/swarm/docs/design/writing/validate_markdown.md

   - Validate the Markdown document to ensure it complies with Markdown standards and is free from syntax issues.
 - **Behavior**:
   - **Syntax Validation**:
-    - Utilize `remark-lint` for its extensibility and comprehensive validation capabilities:
+    - Utilize `mdformat` for comprehensive Python-native validation:
-      - **Broken Links or Image References**: Use `remark-lint` with plugins to detect broken links and image references.
+      - **Broken Links or Image References**: Use built-in link validation
-      - **Malformed Headers**: Use `remark-lint` to check for issues like missing spaces after `#` or incorrect nesting.
+      - **Malformed Headers**: Check for issues like missing spaces after `#` or incorrect nesting
-      - **Unclosed Tags**: Use `remark-lint` to identify unclosed tags for inline elements like **, _, or backticks.
+      - **GFM Features**: Validate GitHub-Flavored Markdown features like task lists and tables
+      - **Formatting Issues**: Detect inconsistent spacing, indentation, and other formatting problems
-    - Supplement with `markdownlint` for additional validation:
+    - Custom validation for specific features:
-      - **Invalid Tables**: Use `markdownlint` to detect issues such as misaligned columns or missing headers in tables.
+      - **Task Lists**: Validate proper GFM task list syntax and indentation
+      - **Links and Images**: Check for broken local references
   - **Compatibility Check**:
-    - Use `Pandoc` to ensure the document is compatible with various output formats, especially when finalizing documents.
+    - Use `Pandoc` to ensure the document is compatible with various output formats, especially when finalizing documents
   - **Error Logging**:
-    - Log all detected issues with clear descriptions, including line numbers and error types.
+    - Log all detected issues with clear descriptions, including line numbers and error types
-    - Provide actionable suggestions for resolving errors.
+    - Provide actionable suggestions for resolving errors
 - **Output**:
-  - Return True if the document is valid.
+  - Return True if the document is valid
-  - Return False otherwise, along with a log of validation errors.
+  - Return False otherwise, along with a log of validation errors
 - **Input/Output Format**:
   - **Input**:
     - file_name (str): The name of the Markdown file to validate.
-Must exist and be a valid .md file.
+Must exist and be a valid .md file
   - **Output**:
-    - Returns a bool:
+    - Returns a tuple (bool, List[str]):
-      - `True` if the document is valid.
+      - bool: `True` if the document is valid, `False` otherwise
-      - `False` if the document contains errors, accompanied by a detailed error log for debugging.
+      - List[str]: List of validation errors if any

 - **Example Input**:
   ```